For stranded father, bittersweet reunion as Singapore-Malaysia border reopens

 Malaysia and Singapore aim to open the land border to all travellers from mid-December, but there are concerns the plan could be postponed due to the Omicron coronavirus variant.

-(Writing by Lee Ying Shan/Angie Teo Editing by Ed Davies and John Stonestreet)
+(Writing by Lee Ying Shan and Angie Teo; Editing by Ed Davies and John Stonestreet)

 ((Ed.Davies@thomsonreuters.com;))